sgenius/hammerspace-cards/README.md

 3. **The attacked player(s) defend** using all and any face-up cards granting defense of the same type than the attack, and rolling another dice.

-- The strength of the defense is the sum of all defense points matching the attack type + the roll of the dice.
+- The strength of the defense is the sum of all defense points matching the attack type + the roll of the dice. *Careful with cards having negative defense points!*
-- All type-matching defense cards must be used, until the defense can be made only with cards (ie. not less defense points than attack points).
+- All type-matching defense cards **must** be used, until the defense can be made only with cards (ie. not less defense points than attack points).
   + If there are even more matching defense cards, they do not need to be played.
+For example, against a 9 point attack, if both a 10 point defense card and an "infinite" defense card match the attack type, only one of them must be played, at the player's choosing.

-Attack strength - defense strength = HP lost by the defending player(s).
-An attack if successful if at least one player lost HP.
+**Attack strength - defense strength = HP lost by the defending player(s).** An attack if successful if at least one player lost HP.

+#### Example

+You have a **sword**, which allows for a 5-point *physical: melee* attack to a player either at your left or right.
+You declare you will attack the player at your left and then roll a dice: it's a 4.
+Your total attack is **5+4 = 9 points**.

+The defending player has two defense cards in his deck:

+- A **chainmail**, which offers **2** point defense against *physical* attacks, plus **1 bonus** point against *physical: melee* attacks, for a total of 3 defense points.
+- A **bulletproof vest**, that gives **4** points of *physical* defense.
+(It also gives 4 bonus points against *physical: range* but those won't apply here.)

+In total, his cards give **2 + 1 + 4 = 7 defense points**.
+He rolls a dice: it's a 1.
+That gives **7 + 1 = 8 points**.

+Your attack is successful: 9 attack points - 8 defense points = **1 HP** that the defending player loses.

 ### Using, discarding and renewing cards
 After being used, **cards are discarded** in a pile **and replaced** with fresh ones from the deck.